The calibre template language¶

 program: uppercase(substr(field('series'), 0,5))

-• As noted in the above Template Program Mode section, using { and } characters in TPM string literals can lead to errors or unexpected results because they confuse the template processor.
+characters in TPM string literals can lead to errors or unexpected results because they confuse the template processor.
 It tries to treat them as template boundaries, not characters.
-In some but not all cases you can replace a { with [[ and a } with ]].
-Generally, if your program contains { and } characters then you should use General Program Mode.
+In some but not all cases you can replace a{

-User-defined Python template functions
+User-defined Python template functions¶

 You can add your own Python functions to the template processor.
 Such functions can be used in any of the three template programming modes.
 The functions are added by going to Preferences → Advanced → Template functions.
 Instructions are shown in that dialog.
+Note that you can use Python Templates for a similar purpose.
+As calling user-defined functions is faster than calling a Python template, user-defined functions might be more efficient depending on the complexity of what the function or template does.

-Special notes for save/send templates
+Special notes for save/send templates¶

 Special processing is applied when a template is used in a save to disk or send to device template.
 The values of the fields are cleaned, replacing characters that are special to file systems with underscores, including slashes.
 This means that field text cannot be used to create folders.
 However, slashes are not changed in prefix or suffix strings, so slashes in these strings will cause folders to be created.
 Because of this, you can create variable-depth folder structure.